Characters: Dynasty Warriors Wei Kingdom

 - Designated Girl Fight: When there's one in a Dynasty Warriors game, she's usually in it.

 - Dragon Lady, Femme Fatale: The bad girl of this series so far.
-Subverted since Zhenji is capable of acting decent among her allies and gets along well with Cai Wenji.
+Subverted since Zhenji is capable of acting decent among her allies and gets along well with sweet characters like Cai Wenji.

 - Flanderization: Has become less of an independent character since Cao Pi was introduced.
-Given her almost complete lack of storyline involvement in 7 and Warriors Orochi 3, she starts to become a Satellite Character for her husband, losing a lot of her cruel Rich Bitch characterization.
+Given her almost complete lack of storyline involvement in 7 and Warriors Orochi 3, she has started to become more of a Satellite Character for her husband.

 - Raven Hair, Ivory Skin, Eerie Pale-Skinned Brunette - Varies from appearances

 - Spared by the Adaptation: Historically and in the novel, Cao Pi forced her to commit suicide when he found a new favorite and because their son Cao Rui is suspected to be Mama's Baby, Papa's Maybe since he born rather prematurely, so Zhenji is suspected to be already pregnant by Yuan Xi by the time she married with Cao Pi.
 The games make no mention of this, since said favorite never appears, so the two of them remain Happily Married.
 Alternatively, it's possible the favorite's traits are transplanted into Zhen herself (including an increase in bitchiness).

-- Took a Level in Jerkass: Has notably become more crueler since 5.
+- Took a Level in Jerkass: Has become noticeably crueler since 5.
 Then again, given her husband made his debut in that game, and considering how he's portrayed, this isn't such a stretch.
 Also, see Composite Character above.